Amazebot/bbot.chat/public/docs/path.md

 - [`catchAll`](https://amazebot.github.io/bbot/classes/path.html#catchall)
   matches only when nothing else has

+### Branch Matching

+When processing incoming messages, each branch's matching function is applied.
+If the function returns a truthy value (e.g. a regex match object), then the callback is fired.

+Text branches accept semantic attributes handled by our **conditions** module, such as `{ contains: 'hello' }` or `{ is: 'cancel' }`.
+For more advanced text matching you can use regular expressions instead.

+Read the Conditions docs for details of the available attributes.

+NLU branches accept a standard **criteria** object, defining the conditions that should be met in the result that is returned from natural language processing.

+Read the NLU doc for more details on using NLU criteria.

 ### Branch Callbacks

 All branch callbacks receive the same single argument, the bot **state** object.